-1. Create Document: Click on the “Create document” button and fill in the details of the parties.
-You can click the "Fill with Member’s Information" button to complete the party’s information with your personal or business information saved to your account.
+Fill in the details of the parties.
+You can click the "Fill with Member’s Information" button to complete it with information saved to your account.

-2. Please fill in any additional information by following the step-by-step guide on the left-hand side of the preview document and clicking the "Next" button.
+Please fill in any additional information by following the step-by-step guide on the left hand side of the preview document and click the "Next" button.

 When you are done, click the "Get Document" button and you can download the document in Word or PDF format.

-4. Please get all parties to review the document carefully and make any final modifications to ensure that the details are correct before signing the document.
-Each party should have a copy of the executed document.
+Please get all parties to review the document carefully and make any final modifications to ensure that the details are correct before signing the document.

 The Mobile Device Usage Agreement for Kids is a document that outlines the rules and expectations for children using mobile devices.
 It is important because it sets clear guidelines for responsible and appropriate use of the device.
 The document begins with a title that clearly states its purpose, followed by a section for the child's name, parent's name, and device type and description.

 The document is divided into several sections, each addressing different aspects of mobile device usage.
 The first section is the 'Code of Conduct and Expectations', which outlines the behavior expected from the child when using the device.
 It emphasizes using the device only for communication or school-related purposes, using appropriate language and content, and being kind and respectful in digital interactions.
 It also highlights the importance of obtaining permission before sharing information or photos of others.

 The next section focuses on the 'Using of Mobile Device'.
 It provides guidelines for conducting research on the internet, keeping passwords secure, and staying within the limits of the mobile plan.
 It also emphasizes the importance of promptly responding to parents' messages and reporting any suspicious or alarming phone calls or messages.